rails/rails/guides/source/caching_with_rails.md

 config.cache_store = :file_store, "/path/to/cache/directory"
 ```

+With this cache store, multiple server processes on the same host can share a
+cache.
+The cache store is appropriate for low to medium traffic sites that are
-With this cache store, multiple server processes on the same host can share a cache.
-Server processes running on different hosts could share a cache by using a shared file system, but that set up would not be ideal and is not recommended.
-The cache store is appropriate for low to medium traffic sites that are served off one or two hosts.
+served off one or two hosts.
+Server processes running on different hosts could
+share a cache by using a shared file system, but that setup is not recommended.

-Note that the cache will grow until the disk is full unless you periodically clear out old entries.
+As the cache will grow until the disk is full, it is recommended to
+periodically clear out old entries.

 This is the default cache store implementation.